Suomi.fi

 Users can also identify themselves to the Suomi.fi mobile application with the biometric identification methods on their device, but this data is not stored in the Suomi.fi Messages register.
 The identification data is only retained on the user’s device.

-• Received messages as well as their unique identifiers and metadata
+• received messages as well as their unique identifiers, metadata and the name data of the receiver.

 Personal data processed for companies

 As a rule, company data stored in the Suomi.fi Messages register is not personal data subject to data protection.
 However, messages sent by a client organisation to a company and messages sent by a company to a client organisation may contain personal data.
-Messages sent to a company via the TKJ service are stored in the same way as messages sent to natural persons.
+Messages sent to a company via the TKJ service, and the details of those messages, are processed in the same way as in the case of persons.

 Processing special categories of personal data and information on criminal convictions and offences

-DVV does not collect or process information on special categories of personal data or information on criminal convictions or offences, but messages that pass through the service may contain such information.
-As the service provider of Suomi.fi Messages, DVV is not a party to electronic communications, and as a rule, DVV does not have the right to read the messages received or sent by natural persons or companies in the service.
-Suomi.fi Messages’ client organisations act as controllers for the content of the messages they send, and Suomi.fi Messages only serves as a messaging platform for messages sent by client organisations.
+Messages going through Suomi.fi Messages may contain information belonging to special categories of personal data as well as information on criminal convictions or violations.
+As the service provider of Suomi.fi Messages, the Digital and Population Data Services Agency is not a party to electronic communications, and as a rule, the Digital and Population Data Services Agency does not have the right to read the messages received or sent by persons or companies in the service.
+Suomi.fi Messages’ client organisations act as controllers for the content of the messages they send.
+Suomi.fi Messages only serves as a messaging platform for messages sent by client organisations.

 6. Standard sources of data

-• A natural person or company using Suomi.fi Messages and parties acting on their behalf (consent to electronic notification, language selection, email address, messages sent to client organisations, event data and information concerning mobile devices)
+• activities of a person or company using Suomi.fi Messages and persons acting on the behalf of such in the service (consent to electronic notification, language selection, email address, messages sent by the user, event data, information on when messages were downloaded, verification of the primary email address and information concerning mobile devices)

-• Suomi.fi e-Identification (relays the personal identity code from the Population Information System)
+• Suomi.fi e-Identification (relays the personal identity code and name from the Population Information System)

-• Client organisations (personal identity code or business ID, messages, notifications, event data)
+• client organisations (personal identity code or business ID, messages, notifications, address details, name data and event data)

-• DVV (editing the settings of natural persons and companies using Suomi.fi Messages, event data)
+• the Digital and Population Data Services Agency (editing the settings of persons and companies using Suomi.fi Messages, event data).

 7. Disclosure of data

-When providing the service, DVV has the right to disclose to the client organisation the information that is necessary for delivering notifications from the Suomi.fi Messages register and the information that is necessary for verifying notifications made via Suomi.fi Messages.
+When providing the service, the Digital and Population Data Services Agency has the right to disclose to the client organisation the information that is necessary for delivering notifications from the Suomi.fi Messages register and the information that is necessary for verifying notifications made via Suomi.fi Messages.

-In addition, DVV may disclose data stored in the register on the use of Suomi.fi Messages to a client organisation whose data has been stored in connection with the use of an e-service or other services or which has been a party to communications relayed via Suomi.fi Messages if the client organisation needs data:
+In addition, the Digital and Population Data Services Agency may disclose data stored in the register on the use of Suomi.fi Messages to a client organisation whose data has been stored in connection with the use of an e-service or other services or which has been a party to communications relayed via Suomi.fi Messages if the client organisation needs data

 • to ensure and improve the functioning of its e-service